acfischer42/Linear_Clock/README.md

 ![](media/80c454581b06b3a2686e4934a68d7282.png)

-6. Enter your Network SSID and password.
+1. Enter your Network SSID and password.

-7. Click on Connect/Disconnect – Device will reboot and connect to your wireless network.
+2. Click on Connect/Disconnect – Device will reboot and connect to your wireless network.

-8. You are done
+3. You are done.
+It will take 30 sec for the Clock to reboot and set it’s time.

 4. If you need to configure a timeserver (normally not needed)